Skip to contents

 2. Bout Detection

 A “bout” is a continuous period of singing.
-The find_bout() function automatically detects bout boundaries using RMS (root mean square) amplitude thresholding with bandpass filtering.
+The find_bout() function detects bout boundaries using RMS amplitude thresholding after bandpass filtering.

 knitr::kable(bouts, digits = 3)